valentindimov/BassToonVPN/README.md

 If you want to SSH to the host after initially installing the VPN, you need to activate your VPN connection and connect to `192.168.103.1`.

 ## Requirements
-Currently BassToonVPN supports Debian or Ubuntu systems and requires `curl`, `wireguard-tools` (more specifically the `wg-quick` utility), and `nftables` to be installed on the remote server. `qrencode` needs to be installed locally to display QR codes..
+Currently BassToonVPN supports Debian or Ubuntu systems and requires `sudo`, `curl`, `wireguard-tools` (more specifically the `wg-quick` utility), and `nftables` to be installed on the remote server. `openssl` and `qrencode` need to be installed locally (the latter is only needed to display QR codes).

-When the VPN is first set up on the remote server, dependencies will be installed, and the `iptables` and `firewalld` packages will be removed if they are installed since they can interfere with its firewall configuration.
+When the VPN is first set up on the remote server, dependencies will be installed (except for `sudo`, if that is somehow missing you need to install it manually), and the `iptables` and `firewalld` packages will be removed if they are installed since they can interfere with its firewall configuration.

 The script can be ported to other Linux distros rather easily, you just need to replace the `apt-get` commands with the corresponding alternative on your system.

 ## Future functionality
 The following will be worked on in the future:
-- Output the client configuration into a .conf file
 - List clients in the VPN
 - Delete clients from the VPN
 - Extend the number of possible clients